 Enhanced self-esteem: The return of your emotional energy as you gain a sense of perspective and control during a difficult time.
 Emotional energy can be used to address other life issues and challenges that may have been put on hold.

 Sisters Helping Each other (SHE)

 We believe a single flame can light one thousand candles.
-With our programs, we trust we can ignite a fire in every woman's heart and commit her to fighting the battle against suicide, so she may, in turn, spread her flames throughout her community and eventually the entire world.
+With our programs, our goal is to ignite each woman to fight the battle against suicide, so that she may in turn ignite her community, and in conjunction with other women, the entire world.